About Our Public Computer Areas

 To assure fair and equal access to our computerized resources, the Library uses an automated PC reservation system.
 To make an appointment, you will need a White Plains Public Library or Westchester Library System card.
 Click here for more information about acquiring a library card.

-Patrons may use public computers for up to 120 minutes each day.
+Patrons with Library cards may use public computers up to 120 minutes each day.
+Patrons who reside outside of Westchester County, or who reside in Westchester County but do not have a Library card, may request a one-time, one hour computer guest pass by presenting proper ID at the Periodicals Desk.
 There is no charge to use Library computers.
 All PCs shut down 10 minutes before closing.

 Services Available on CyberSpot Computers

 PCs for adults and young adults (7th grade & up) are located in five areas of the Library.
 Click here for information about the CyberPool computers for children.

 - Microsoft Office 2007 ( Word, Excel, PowerPoint, Access, FrontPage, Publisher)

 - Corel Office Suite X5 (WordPerfect, Quattro Pro and Presentation)

 - Internet access, including online databases (no chat or games)

 - Google Earth

 - Microsoft Office 2000 in Spanish language: Word, Excel, Access and PowerPoint

 - Microsoft Office 2007 in English language ( Word, Excel, PowerPoint, Access, FrontPage, Publisher)